 For detailed financial review kindly refer to the Management Discussion and Analysis onPage No. 42 of this Annual Report.

 CASH FLOW STATEMENT

-In terms of Regulation 34 of the Securities and Exchange Board of India (ListingObligations and Disclosure Requirements) Regulations 2015 the Annual Financial Statement contains the Cash Flow Statement for the year 2016-17 forming part of the Annual Report.
+In terms of Regulation 34 of the SEBI Listing Regulations 2015 and other applicableprovisions the Annual Financial Statement contains the Cash Flow Statement for thefinancial year 2020-2021 forming part of this Annual Report.

 HIGHLIGHTS OF PERFORMANCE OF EACH OF THE SUBSIDIARIES

 In accordance with Section 136 of the Companies Act 2013 the audited FinancialStatements including the Consolidated Financial Statement together with the relatedinformation of the Company and the audited accounts of each of its subsidiary areavailable on Company's website at www.maithanalloys.com'.